bbc-frameworks/CSSP/README.md

 ### Using the Default Signal ID

 In the above examples the user provided a signal ID to the the CSSP plugin by appending it after a `?` character.
-It is possible to allow the CSSP plugin to use a default signal ID however.
+It is possible to allow the CSSP plugin to derive and use a default signal ID however.
 The ID will be calculated by taking the given css ID and replacing all non-alphanumeric characters with a dash.
 So, for example, the following cssp requires are identical:

-    // an explicit signal ID
     require({
 		['cssp!sparkle/elves?cssp-sparkle-elves'],
-		function() { }
+		function() {
+		}
 	);

-	// use the default signal ID (cssp-sparkle-elves) require({
+	// is the same as...

+	require({
 		['cssp!sparkle/elves'],
-		function() { }
+		function() {
+		}
 	);

-## Todo

-- Allow for more flexibility in the name and value of the signal CSS rule.
-- Consider possibly of automatically deriving signal ID from the URL?